Gauravcodeit/itsyourfoodapp-backend/README.md

 # Its your food hub Web Server
-A simple node.js web server that fetches data from a third-party (Swiggy) API and exposes it to a client (instafood) app.
+A simple node.js web server that fetches data from a third-party (Swiggy) API and exposes it to a client (itsyourfoodhub-server) app.

 ## Table of contents:
 - [API Endpoints](#api-endpoints)